afabijanska/DMEK-and-AI/README.md

 This repository provides a full deep‑learning workflow for automatic detection of endothelial cell centers and estimation of endothelial cell density (ECD) from in vivo confocal microscopy images of patients after **Descemet Membrane Endothelial Keratoplasty (DMEK)**.

-The implementation corresponds to:
+The implementation corresponds to the approach des:

 **Karaca E.E., Fabijańska A., Oztoprak K., et al.
-*Deep Learning for Assessing Corneal Endothelial Cell Density in Patients After Descemet Membrane Endothelial Keratoplasty.* (2024)**
+*Deep Learning for Assessing Corneal Endothelial Cell Density in Patients After Descemet Membrane Endothelial Keratoplasty: Towards Improved Evaluation.* (2026)**

 ---

 # 📂 Dataset Directory Structure (Generalized)

-Below is the full directory tree based on the real dataset layout.
+Below is the directory tree based on the real dataset layout. **⚠️ This exact structure is REQUIRED by the code.**

+All preprocessing, training, prediction, and density‑analysis scripts rely on:
+- specific folder names,
+- specific subfolder names (`bw/`, `org/`),
+- specific month‑based and eye-side‑based folder naming conventions,
+- separation of patient/control data,
+- presence of prediction output folders used as inputs for later steps.

 ```
 D:/